ATC68/Lab-5/README.md

 Call the function in a program, and you can use it!

 ## Contributing
 Pull requests are welcome.
-For major issues, contact with an issue youd like to solve first.
+For major issues, contact with an issue you'd like to solve first.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)